hermiter: R package for Sequential Nonparametric Estimation: Comparison with existing algorithms

-In the bivariate setting, there is only one alternate approach to online estimation of nonparametric correlation coefficients known to the authors, namely the algorithms introduced in \cite{xiao2019novel}.
-The Hermite series based algorithms introduced in \cite{stephanou2021sequential} and in this article have accuracy advantages for large numbers of observations by comparison, and allow the Spearman Rho and Kendall Tau of non-stationary streams to be tracked via an exponential weighting scheme, without relying on a moving/sliding window approach.
+In the bivariate setting, the Hermite series based algorithms introduced in \cite{stephanou2021sequential} and in this article have accuracy advantages for large numbers of observations in comparison to the existing algorithms in \cite{xiao2019novel}.
+Our algorithms also allow the Spearman Rho and Kendall Tau of non-stationary streams to be tracked via an exponential weighting scheme, without relying on a moving/sliding window approach.
 This is advantageous since memory requirements are fixed with the exponential weighting approach compared to growing memory requirements with moving window size when utilizing a moving/sliding window approach.